vargvinter/cert/21 Notifications.md

 }
 ```

-In addition, you may return a mailable object from the toMail method:
+In addition, you may return a `Mailable` object from the `toMail` method:

 ```php
 public function toMail($notifiable)